xxyy/doomed-psychic-octo-backup-tool/README.md

 **DPOBT** (*doomed-psychic-octo-backup-tool*) is a tool that creates a backup from all your important data.

-It creates one simple and easily compressible file containing your data.
+It creates one simple and easily compressible file containing the data you need most.

 # Official Abbreviations